 Candidates will be required to attend.
 Further details of the meeting will be supplied to candidates in due course.

-Ludlow Town Council is holding a Policy and Finance Committee meeting at 7 pm on Monday 5th June 2023…
+Ludlow Town Council is holding a Policy and Finance committee meeting at the Guildhall, Mill Street, …

 Ludlow Town Council celebrates National Tree Week with a pledge to becoming more bio-diverse